influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### precision

-The precision configuration setting determines how much timestamp precision is retained in the points received from input plugins.
-All incoming timestamps are truncated to the given precision.
+The precision configuration setting determines the timestamp precision retained for input data points.
+All incoming timestamps are truncated to the specified precision.
-Telegraf then pads the truncated timestamps with zeros to create a nanosecond timestamp; output plugins will emit timestamps in nanoseconds.
 Valid precisions are `ns`, `us` or `µs`, `ms`, and `s`.

+In Telegraf, truncated timestamps are padded with zeros to create a nanosecond timestamp.
+Telegraf output plugins emit timestamps in nanoseconds.
 For example, if the precision is set to `ms`, the nanosecond epoch timestamp `1480000000123456789` is truncated to `1480000000123` in millisecond precision and padded with zeroes to make a new, less precise nanosecond timestamp of `1480000000123000000`.
-Output plugins do not alter the timestamp further.
+Telegraf output plugins do not alter the timestamp further.
 The precision setting is ignored for service input plugins.

 Related entries:  [aggregator plugin](#aggregator-plugin), [input plugin](#input-plugin), [output plugin](#output-plugin), [processor plugin](/#processor-plugin), [service input plugin](#service-input-plugin)